makuachteny/Shell-Navigation/permissions/README.md

-File 4-empty writes a script that creates an empty file called hello
+File 5-executes writes a script that adds execute permission to the owner of the file hello